Epacris gnidioides

 Epacris gnidioides, commonly known as Budawangs cliff-heath, is a species of flowering plant in the heath family Ericaceae and is endemic to a restricted area of New South Wales.
 It is a small, creeping shrub with hairy branches, sharply-pointed lance-shaped leaves, and tube-shaped, white flowers.
+Originally described as Rupicola gnidioides, it was at one time regarded as the only species in the genus Budawangia under the synonym Budawangia gnidioides.

 Description

 Epacris gnidioides is a creeping, rhizome-forming shrub with branches up to 50 cm long.
 Its leaves are lance-shaped, 4–8 mm long and 1–2 mm wide on a petiole about 1.5 mm long.
 The leaves are thin, concave and covered with long, soft hairs.
 The flowers are arranged singly in leaf axils on a pedicel 1.5–5 mm long, the sepals 2.5–3.0 mm long.
 The petals are white and form a tube 1.0–1.2 mm long, the lobes 3.0–3.5 mm long and tapered.
 Flowering occurs from September to February and the fruit is a capsule about 2 mm long.